 First atom: “Let me check…Yep, I’m positive.”

 Two of my favorite things to do are spend time outdoors and take photographs, preferably at the same time.
-This shot of a zig-zaggy branch was taken along the Estero Trail at Point Reyes.
+This shot of a grizzly bear cub was taken on a recent trip to Alaska.

-I study and sometimes teach Martial Arts at Berkeley Cuong Nhu Karate.
+I studied and taught Martial Arts at Berkeley Cuong Nhu Karate.
 This is me breaking some boards with a flying side kick during my black belt test.

 I especially love to play in my garden and grow fresh produce to cook and feed my friends and family.
 Every year I also plant a crop of sunflowers of all kinds, and for a month or two the yard becomes a sunflower forest.

 My favorite creative outlet is writing.
-I’ve published some shorter pieces and am now working on my first novel.
+I’ve published some shorter pieces and I have completed my first novel, which now eloquently gathers dust in my attic.
 I belong to two local writing groups, Solid Yellow and A Good Read.
 My mentor is Jon Carroll, and I also have a steady writing partner, Jacqueline Winspear, the author of the best-selling Maisie Dobbs series.